-At 29 kilometers from Rome is the town of Tivoli with the Renaissance Villa d'Este and the Roman excavations of Villa Adriana, the villa of Emperor Hadrian.
+At 29 kilometers from Rome is the town of Tivoli with the Renaissance palace and gardens of Villa d'Este and the Roman excavations of Villa Adriana, the villa of Emperor Hadrian.

 Info & Tickets Villas in Tivoli